sysprog21/lab0-c/README.md

 $ sudo apt install build-essential git clang-format cppcheck aspell colordiff valgrind
 ```

+Note: [Cppcheck](http://cppcheck.sourceforge.net/) version must be at least 1.90, otherwise
+it might report errors with false positives.
+You can get its version by executing `$ cppcheck --version`.
+Check [Developer Info](http://cppcheck.sourceforge.net/devinfo/) for building Cppcheck from source.

 ## Running the autograders

 Before running the autograders, compile your code to create the testing program `qtest`